This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 #4 — Splurge for some chocolate and cheap wine or sparkling grape juice.

 After you get the kids settled, find a quiet, romantic place and share your favorite chocolate and wine or grape juice.
 Break out the wine glasses even if you opt for the grape juice.
-There’s just something about drinking out of fancy glasses. 😉 My personal chocolate choice would be either Dove Dark chocolate or Ghirardelli 86% dark.
+There’s just something about drinking out of fancy glasses, right?
+My personal chocolate choice would be dark chocolate!

 #5 — Have a Dinner Date.

 After you get the kids settled, have a dinner for two.

 Be sure to prepare his favorite meal.
 Make it fancy by using your wedding china that you never use.
 Dress up and be beautiful for your love!
 Take time to enjoy your dinner without interruptions (if you have big kids, put them on guard to ward off any interruptions.)
 Sit and laugh and feel free to linger just a bit!